johnwvin/DNS-and-DDNS-Complete-Self-Hosted-DNS-Setup/README.md

 # Technitium DNS and DDNS Complete Self-Hosted DNS Setup Guide

-A simple, easy-to-follow guide on setting up a local DNS Server with Technitium, and cloudflare's DDNS server to update your public DNS records when your public IP address dynamically changes.
+A simple, easy-to-follow guide on setting up a local DNS Server with Technitium, and Cloudflare's DDNS server to update your public DNS records when your public IP address dynamically changes.

 Prerequisites:
 - A registered domain name